-This student guide focuses on the Level 3 Health and Social Care: Practice (Adults) qualification.
+This student guide focuses on the Level 3 Health and Social Care: Practice (Children & Young People) qualification.
 You must be at least 16 years old to complete this qualification.
 How the qualification fits within the new suite of qualifications is highlighted on the framework below.
 Please note that the Level 4 qualification titles are indicative and subject to change.

-The Level 3 Health and Social Care: Practice (Adults) qualification
+The Level 3 Health and Social Care: Practice (Children & Young People) qualification

-You are working towards the Level 3 Health and Social Care: Practice (Adults) qualification, which is designed for individuals working, or seeking to work, in health and social care settings.
+You are working towards the Level 3 Health and Social Care: Practice (Children & Young People) qualification, which is designed for individuals working in, or seeking to work, in health and social care settings.
 It will allow you to develop the knowledge and skills required for employment and/or career progression in health and social care organisations or settings.
-This qualification will develop your ability to practically support the health and care needs of adults in a range of settings.
+This qualification will develop your ability to practically support the health and care needs of children and young people in a range of settings.
 It is practice-based and assesses your knowledge and practice through your work.

-The Level 3 Health and Social Care: Practice (Adults) qualification will enable you to develop and demonstrate your knowledge, understanding, behaviours, skills and practice within a health and social care setting.
+The Level 3 Health and Social Care: Practice (Children & Young People) qualification will enable you to develop and demonstrate your knowledge, understanding, behaviours, skills and practice within a health and social care setting.
 In particular, you will be able to demonstrate that you:

-- understand, and apply in practice, the principles and values which underpin health and social care - understand, and apply in practice, person-centred approaches - promote and support effective practice within health and social care - are aware of key policies within the sector and understand how these affect service development and delivery - work in partnership with individuals, their families, carers and a range of professionals - apply a range of problem solving techniques - reflect on practice to continuously improve - use literacy, numeracy and digital competency skills as appropriate within your role.
+- understand, and apply in practice, the principles and values which underpin health and social care - understand, and apply in practice, child-centred approaches - promote and support effective practice within health and social care - are aware of key policies within the sector and understand how these affect service development and delivery - work in partnership with children, their families/carers and a range of professionals - apply a range of problem solving techniques - reflect on practice to continuously improve - use literacy, numeracy and digital competency skills as appropriate within your role.

 The knowledge, understanding and skills you are required to achieve within this qualification build on the content of the Level 2 Health and Social Care: Core qualification.
-It is strongly recommended that when undertaking this qualification you have completed or are currently undertaking the Level 2 Health and Social Care: Core qualification.
+It is strongly recommended that when undertaking this qualification you have completed or are currently undertaking the Level 2 Health and Social Care: Core qualification (Children and Young People pathway).

-Please note that it is a requirement of Social Care Wales that an individual working within the health and social care sector will need both:
+Please note that it is a requirement of Social Care Wales that an individual working within the Health and Social Care sector will need both: